NestedSGX/nestedsgx-ndss25-ae/benchmarks/microbenchmarks/wolfssl/README.md

 2. in `wolfssl-examples`, build up the `App` binary and run `-b` to get the benchmarks.

 Make sure to run in SIM mode.

+## Notice:
+Make sure you've set up git.username and git.emailaddress beforehand, or the `./build.sh` might not able to apply the patch we provide.

 ## Plotting:
 Ensure you've gotten NSGX.txt and SIM.txt, use analysis.py to transfer it into better form.
 ```